srinathsai/Multi-threading/README.md

-# Global shifting using Multi-threading
+# Global shifting of file pointer using Multi-threading

 Description :-
   This task main aim is to achive multi threading using pthreads in which 3 threads simultaneously read 3 lines, line by line of a text file and print histogram of characters with their frequencies for every line.